 What is a Singapore Resident?

 As a Singaporean resident, the hired company secretary must be a Singaporean citizen, an EntrePass holder, or a Singapore Permanent Resident.
-There may be more than one corporate secretary in a company, but there must be at least one secretary who is a Singaporean resident whose usual place of residence is in Singapore.
+Similar to nominee director Singapore, there may be more than one corporate secretary in a company, but there must be at least one secretary who is a Singaporean resident whose usual place of residence is in Singapore.

 Can an Employee Be a Company Secretary?